-11. Specify a Particles to Remove File.
+12. Specify a Particles to Remove File.
 (Optional.
 A locally chosen file or a FileReference) Contains a list particles to be removed.
-These particles are removed prior to masking and do not affect masking result.
+These particles are removed before masking and do not affect the masking result.
 For example, if the file contains the particle "von":